maxwolf621/AZ/az-104/Test/pictures.md

 1) Modify the Network configuration setting
 "To run an AKS cluster that supports node pools for Windows Server containers,**your cluster needs to use a network policy that uses Azure CNI (advanced) network plugin.**"

-If the Network configuration is Kubenet, you will not be able to add a windows node pool, you have to change it from Kubenet to Azure CNI first.
+2. If the Network configuration is Kubenet, you will not be able to add a windows node pool, you have to change it from Kubenet to Azure CNI first.
 Next step, you need to add a new node pool
 All AKS clusters are created with a default first node pool, which is Linux-based.
-This node pool contains system services that are needed for the cluster to function. ...The first Linux-based node pool can't be deleted unless the AKS cluster itself is deleted.
+This node pool contains system services that are needed for the cluster to function.
+- The first Linux-based node pool can't be deleted unless the AKS cluster itself is deleted.

 > Ref: https://learn.microsoft.com/en-us/azure/aks/learn/quick-windows-container-deploy-cli

-1) AKS-Managed Azure Active Directory
 > Ref: https://learn.microsoft.com/en-us/azure/aks/cluster-container-registry-integration?tabs=azure-cli

 ## Edit existing Node